DaseinPhaos/alter-intro-std-rs/text/borrow-readme.md

 .
 As such, it's just pointing into something owned by others.
 However, when mutability is required, it would by then lazily perform `B: ToOwned`'s `to_owned` method, changing its content to the `Owned(..)` variant.

 When `to_mut` method is invoked, the lazy clone(actually `to_owned`) would be performed(if not already), and a mutable reference to the newly cloned data would be returned.
 When `into_owned` is invoked, the invoking `Cow` would be consumed, returning the newly cloned(if not already) data by value.
-Continueing the example above, say if we want to change the content of the newly created `cow`:
+Continuing the example above, say if we want to change the content of the newly created `cow`:

 ```rust
 # fn main() {